 It’s not about brute force behavior change: It’s more similar to rekindling a fire or tending a garden.

-It targets the "why" and “how”: PAT is a framework for understanding behavioral withdrawal paired with strategies for leveraging your limited time/energy when feeling depressed.
+It targets the "why" and “how”: PAT is a framework for addressing behavioral withdrawal using strategies for leveraging your limited time and energy.

 It builds lasting changes: Unlike medications, which often stop working when you stop taking them, PAT approaches can be used for the rest of your life.